ChristineKitchens/UFOs/README.md

 ![step1.png](https://github.com/InRegards2Pluto/UFOs/blob/28f0901e87378c44f871cba3710697d8f3bfa7c7/images/step1.png)

 To add a filter criteria, click into any of the input boxes on the form and begin typing.
 For example, "1/13/2010" was entered into the date input box in the example image below.
+No button needs to be clicked.
+The table will update automatically after clicking out of the box.

 ![step2.png](https://github.com/InRegards2Pluto/UFOs/blob/28f0901e87378c44f871cba3710697d8f3bfa7c7/images/step2.png)

-As many or as few filters can be used as needed.
+As many or as few filters can be used.
 For example, "ackerman" was entered into the city input box in addition to the "1/13/2010" value already added.
 As seen in the below image, this further refinines table results.

 ![step3.png](https://github.com/InRegards2Pluto/UFOs/blob/28f0901e87378c44f871cba3710697d8f3bfa7c7/images/step3.png)